-Siddharth Jain: I am an Electronics and Telecommunication Engineer from Ramrao Adik Institute of Technology.
-I took to astrology after reading a few books on this subject and found them to be extremely intriguing.
-More than the predictive aspect of this science, it is the search for the ultimate truth behind it that keeps me going.
+Siddharth Jain is an Electronics and Telecommunication Engineer from Ramrao Adik Institute of Technology.
+He took to astrology after reading a few books on this subject and found them to be extremely intriguing.
+More than the predictive aspect of this science, it is the search for the ultimate truth behind it that keeps him going.

 My views on vedic astrology:

 I am an astronomy lover who was always fascinated by space, time and planets.
 I was a non believer of jyotisa as I found it hard to relate how the position of planets in the solar system and our galaxy effect us, I decided to learn palmistry and astrology to discredit it.
 To my surprise most of the readings and predictions given to my friends and family as a test subject came to be true.
 I decided to dig deeper.
 After studying under a few astrologers near my home in Delhi, I was unimpressed by the logic behind readings and connection of strange rituals to alleviate one’s suffering mainly used for commercial purposes and charging Rs 25000/$ 400 for a Kaal Sarpa Dosha Puja/Remedy which does not even exist in shastra.
 As proven by researchers in BVB.